Johnlovescoding/freeipa_automation_plugins/README.md

 :warning: **This project is still in development**

-This is a rudimentary plugin that adds multiple types of address (ipv4, ipv6, macaddress) lease functionality to [FreeIPA](http://www.freeipa.org).
+These are simple backend and frontend plugins that add multiple types of address (ipv4, ipv6, macaddress) lease functionality to [FreeIPA](http://www.freeipa.org).

 ## Pictures